-If a food portion has less than 5 grams of sugar alcohols then subtract the entire grams of sugar alcohols from the total carbohydrates.
+If a food portion has less than 5 grams of sugar alcohol then subtract the entire grams of sugar alcohol from the total carbohydrates.

 If the food portion has more than 5 grams, then divide the grams of sugar alcohol in half and subtract from total carbohydrates.

 This is a little more tricky than you might initially expect.